-The Board recommends a vote FO Proposal 1 and FOR Proposals 2, Any shareholder entitled to attend and vote appoint one or more proxies, who need no required to vote in accordance with any inst will not preclude a member from attending : 1.
-Election of Directors 3, 4, 5, 6a, 6b and at the Annual General 1 of be a shareholder(s) tructions given to him.
-C and voting at the meeting 7.
-Meeting of Shareholders may of the Company.
-A proxy is completion of a form of proxy ig in person.
-ABSTAIN Use a black ink pen, mark your votes with an X as shown in this example.
-Please do not write outside the designated areas.
-FOR AGAINST ABSTAIN 2.
-To approve, on an advisory basis, the compensation of the Company's named executive officers.
-3. To rafify, on a non-binding, advisory basis, the appointment of Pricewaterhouse-Coopers LLP as the independent auditor and accounting firm of the Company and to authorize the Audit and Risk Committee of the Board of Directors (the "Board") to set the independent auditor and accounting firm's renumeration.
-O1 David W. Anstice O2 Robert A. Breyer To approve the Alkermes pic 2011 Stock Option and 03 Wendy L. Dixon, Ph.D.
-To grant the Board the authority to issue shares under 6a.
-To approve certain amendments to the Company's Articles of Association that address the adoption of the Irish Companies Act 2014.
-6b.
-To approve certain amendments to the Company's Memorandum of Association that address the adoption of the Irish Companies Act 2014.
-To grant the Board the authority to opt-out of statutory pre-emption rights under Irish law.
-I plan on attending the meeting Please sign exactly as your name or names appear on this proxy.
+The Board recommends a vote Proposal 1 and FOR Proposals the designation FOR A is shown ated area AGAINST ain this as, Abstain Any shareholder entitled to attend and w appoint one or more proxies, who need required to vote in accordance with any will not preclude a member from attendi 1.
+Election of Directors 01 David W. Anslice instructions given to him.
+Completion of tor 🗖 02 Robert A. Brever To approve the Alkermes pic 2011 Stock Option and Incentive Plan, as amended.
+03 Wendy L. Dixon, Ph.D.
+To grant the Board the authority to issue shares under Irish law.
+6a.
+To approve certain amendments to the Company's Article of Association that address the adoption of the Irish Companies Act 2014.
+15 🗖 6b.
+To approve certain amendments to the Company's Memorandum of Association that address the adoption of the Insh Companies Act 2014. , - To grant the Board the authority to opt-out of statutory pre-emption rights under Irish law.
+Please sign exactly as your name or names appear on this pro each holder should sign.
+When signing as executor, administra please give full title as such.
+If the signer is a corporation, pleas I plan on attending the meeting Please sign exactly as your name or names appear on this proxy.
 When shares are held jointly, each holder should sign.
 When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving high title as such.
-If the signer is a partnership, please sign in partnership name by authorized person. \rightarrow CONTROL NUM MBER Signature Signature (if held jointly) Date:, 2016
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If the signer is a partnership, please sign in partnership name by authorized person.
+CONTROL NUMBER Signature Signature (if held jointly) , Date: , 20 )16